Summary: in this tutorial, you will learn how to create a push button in Swing using the JButton class.

 });

-// Create Cancel button
+// Create and add Cancel button

 JButton btnCancel = new JButton("Cancel");